 In Australia the medical authorities keep records of all instances of spider bites that require medical intervention and by 1955 it was generally agreed that the only spiders likely to cause life-threatening envenomation syndromes in humans are the redback spider, Latrodectus hasseltii, and the Sydney funnel-web, Atrax robustus, the funnel-web being the more dangerous of the two.
 For this reason the Commonwealth Serum Laboratories (CSL), which was founded in 1916 for the production of vaccines but since 1928 had also been developing and supplying snake antivenoms, now started to look at the production of antivenoms for the redback and funnel-web spiders.

-People are often bitten by redback spiders because this species likes to build a web and associated retreat in crevices such as the rims of plant pots.
-Redback venom adversely stimulates the nervous system and induces very strong and intractable pain but some victims still do not seek medical assistance and after a day or two of feeling quite ill recover spontaneously.
+People are often bitten by redback spiders because this species likes to build a web and associated retreat in crevices such as the rims of plant pots and other places where humans can easily make unintended contact with them.
+Redback venom adversely stimulates the nervous system and induces very strong and intractable pain.
+However, some victims still do not seek medical assistance and after a day or two of feeling quite ill recover spontaneously.
 Saul Weiner was initially in charge of spider antivenom work at CSL and by 1956 CSL was able to announce the production of an antivenom that was effective against redback venom.
-However, after some research for an effective funnel-web spider Weiner declared his inability to induce production neutralizing antibodies in either horses or mice that had been immunized with male Atrax robustus venom.
+However, after some research for an effective funnel-web spider Weiner stated his inability to demonstrate the production of neutralizing antibodies in either horses or mice that had been immunized with the venom of male Atrax robustus spiders, these being more likely to cause life-threatening adverse effects in humans than the venom of the females.

 The toxin in funnel-web spider venom stimulates the motor nervous system by opening sodium ion channels on the presynaptic side of each nerve synapse (junction) and this causes spontaneous discharge of nerve impulses along the motor nerves.
 The results of this include repetitive and totally involuntary stimulation of all skeletal muscles (leading to twitching and muscle spasms), disturbance of the normal heartbeat with an initial increase in heart rate and later dysthythmia or even arrhythmia, compromised breathing action, severe pulmonary oedema, and excessive secretion of all exocrine glands.
 Prior to 1980 no hospital intensive care unit could overcome these effects, though the victim could take up to 5 days to succumb even when given the best care available at that time.
 Fortunately, funnel-web spiders only bite humans defensively and the majority of bites do not involve injection of enough venom to cause illness in the victim.